-- 1. Navigate to the Define access code parameter ($\Rightarrow \triangleq 114$). - 2.
+- 1. Navigate to the Define access code parameter ($\Rightarrow \square 115$). - 2.
 Define a 16-digit (max.) numeric code as the access code. - 3.
-Enter the access code again in the Confirm access code parameter ($\rightarrow \implies 114$) to confirm. - ► The web browser switches to the login page. - ☐ In the Disabling parameter write protection via access code \rightarrow \bigcirc 59.

-- The Access status parameter shows which user role the user is currently logged in with - Navigation path: Operation → Access status
+Enter the access code again in the Confirm access code parameter ($\rightarrow \square$ 115) to confirm. - └ The web browser switches to the login page. - - If the access code is lost: Resetting the access code \rightarrow \Rightarrow 120. - The Access status parameter shows which user role the user is currently logged in with. - Navigation path: Operation → Access status - User roles and their access rights $\rightarrow \triangleq 62$